amitdamri/Recommendation-Systems-Course/README.md

 ---

 ## Projects
-1. SVD model implementaion
+1. SVD model implementaion - implement a recommendation system based on Matrix Factorization.

-2. CTR prediction
+2. CTR prediction - a kaggle competition on Taboola data.
+The task was to build a model that predicts if a user will click on an item.

 3. Visually-Aware recommendation system - separate repository